markusleb/octatonic/README.md

 More scales should be explored for improvisation as it turns out other scales have equally beneficial proximity to established common scales.

 _**(C) Markus Leberecht, Jan 2025**_

+### Disclaimers
+1. No, this is not well programmed.
+It's obvious that there are probably a lot more elegant and efficient methods for some parts of the program, e.g. for generating 12 bit patterns with 8 bits set to '1', or for normalizing and reducing the set of scales.
+However, I kept what worked and was intuitively understandable to me.
+2. If you find errors or anything that bothers you in terms of nomenclature or functionality, please raise an issue here in the repo.